-While many of the traditions concerning face painting has been taught to me by Northern and Southern Tribal Elders, I prefer to maintain their privacy.
+Native American face painting has been taught to me, largely, by Northern and Southern Tribal Elders, but I prefer to maintain their privacy.
 Therefore, I have only used literary sources for references.

-For years I have heard different generations ask about the practice of face painting by men dancing at inter-tribal pow-wows or formal southern war dances.
-So, in this article I will try to answer some of these questions.
-However, since this is sometimes a very complex topic, I would still suggest the reader do further study on their own, including talking with recognized elders within the tribal traditions that dance styles and dance clothes in question may represent.
+For years, I have heard different generations ask about the practice of face painting by men dancing at inter-tribal pow-wows or formal southern war dances.
+So, in this article, I will try to answer some of these questions.
+However, since this is sometimes a very complex topic with a great deal of cultural nuance, I would still suggest the reader do further study on their own, including talking with recognized elders within the tribal traditions about what dance styles and dance clothes in question may represent.

 The oldest materials used in paint were derived from animal, vegetable and mineral sources, with earth or mineral paint being the most common.

 White and yellow paint was obtained from white and yellow clays along river beds, and buffalo gallstones produced a different kind of yellow.
 Green paint was obtained from copper ores.

 One type of blue paint came from drying a certain type of duck manure, and some tribes would combine a bluish mud and yellow clay to make green paint.

 Powdered charred wood and black earth were used in making black paint.